Rowan Buckley PsyD, PhDc

 Updated early 2026.

 Since the private practice opened in August 2013, I have met only 98 people for a first encounter.
-Here’s how that worked out.
+Here’s what happened next:

-• 78 of the 98 chose to stay and work on the concerns that moved them to seek a professional’s perspective.
+• 78 of the 98 chose to stay and work together.

 • 58 of the 78 stayed to complete the work they started.
-That is, these folks have come and gone.
-They left when we agreed they had gotten what they came for.
+That is, these folks did what they came to do and left when we agreed they had gotten what they came for.

 • Another 12 are active clients now.

-• If these 12 stay until a planned conclusion (and it looks like they will), that makes 70 of 78 people who seek help, find what they want, enjoy the stability and continuity, and then leave having done what they meant to do.
+• If these 12 stay until a planned conclusion (and it looks like they will), that makes 70 of 78 people who sought help, found what they wanted, enjoyed the stability and continuity, and then left.

 Tommy Ingberg’s “Look Within”